CALL FOR WORKSHOPS

 \documentclass[sigconf,natbib=true]{acmart}

-Submit electronically via EasyChair by selecting the “CHIIR 2026 Workshops” track.
+by selecting the “CHIIR 2026 Workshops” track.

-1. Extended Abstract (1500 words)
+Extended abstract (1500 words) including:

-• Expected key outcomes
+• the expected key outcomes

-2. Supplementary Document (1500 words)
+Supplementary Document (1500 words) including:

 Workshop Evaluation Criteria